trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 You are now able to play with a unique NFT collection from the Ligo library.

-In the next lesson, you will use the last template `multi-asset` that will allow multiple NFT collections on the same contract
+In the next lesson, you will use the last template **multi-asset** that will allow multiple NFT collections on the same contract

-To continue, let's go to [Part 4](/tutorials/build-an-nft-marketplace/part-4)
+To continue, let's go to [Part 4](/tutorials/build-an-nft-marketplace/part-4).